kiki-lee/skillmap/unit2.md

 ### lab-02-02-part-1

-* name: Lab 2.2 Part 1 How old are you?
+* name: Lab 2.2 Part 1 - How Old Are You?
 * description: Use variables to ask the player about their age.
 Learn to use the on-screen keyboard, too!
 * type: tutorial
 * next: lab-02-02-part-2